Bulo Marer hostage rescue attempt: Background

 Erard Corbin de Mangoux, the then-director general of the DGSE intended to secure the release of Allex before the end of his term through a negotiation of a ransom.
-The DSGE additionally coordinated secret diplomatic negotiations with Eritrea to free Allex.
-Eritrean intelligence played a key role in mediating with Al-Shabaab, with the French ambassador to Eritrea, Roger Augue, who had himself been a hostage in Lebanon, maintained contact with Yemane Gebreab, a senior advisor to Eritrean President Issaias Afwerki, to facilitate negotiations.
+The DGSE additionally coordinated secret diplomatic negotiations with Eritrea to free Allex.
+Eritrean intelligence played a key role in mediating with Al-Shabaab, with the French ambassador to Eritrea, Roger Auque, who had himself been a hostage in Lebanon, maintained contact with Yemane Gebreab, a senior advisor to Eritrean President Isaias Afwerki, to facilitate negotiations.
 However, Al-Shabaab's demands—primarily the release of imprisoned Islamists abroad—proved too high.
 Despite France’s willingness to pay a ransom, disagreements among Somali clans further complicated the negotiations.

 In December 2012, when news reached the DGSE that the hostage's health was deteriorating, President François Hollande ordered the DGSE Division Action to prepare to carry out a previously opposed hostage rescue mission.
 The DGSE sent a 50-man Close Quarter Battle Group of the Division Action (known as CPIS) to Camp Lemonnier where they trained for the mission with a small team of United States Navy SEALs from Red squadron, DEVGRU.
 In addition to the latest intelligence from Somali agents, the US also provided surveillance assets, including a JSOC Predator UAV based at Camp Lemonnier and air cover from both AC-130 Spectres and an RQ-4 Global Hawk UAV during the mission itself.